10 of the Smartest NFL Players With Amazing Academic Careers

 5. Pat Haden

-These are just five of the most intelligent NFL players – there are dozens more!
-It’s exciting to see these players on the field, of course, but it’s also exciting to see what they do with their careers after they retire from the game!
+These are just 10 of the most intelligent NFL players—but there are dozens more!
+While it’s exciting to follow along with these players on the field, it’s also just as exciting to see what they do with their careers after they retire from the game.
+Success isn’t limited to just the game and these players are living proof.

 Love playing sports?
 Even if you can’t play professionally, many colleges offer club sports for their students where you don’t have to be the best of the best to play!
 Start with our College Match tool to find the best school for you.